JoaoGeraldes/install-sageattention-on-windows-11/README.md

 - Always use `python -m` prefix inside the environment to prevent using `pip` or `python` on the global scope (machine).
 - Verify which Python your environment is using:
 - Close any Python processes before installing compiled libraries.
-- Restart ComfyUI after installing SageAttention or other new packages.
+- Restart ComfyUI after installing SageAttention or any other packages.